apache/plc4x/plc4j/integrations/apache-nifi/README.md

 ##Plc4xSourceRecordProcessor

 This processor is <ins>record oriented</ins>, formatting output flowfile content using a Record Writer.
-An exmaple of operation is included on the following path:
+An example of operation is included on the following path:
 *./test-nifi-template/NIFI-PLC4XIntegration-record-example-1.12.xml*.
 This file is a Nifi Template that could be directly imported from the NiFi UI to test the operation.

 The Plc4xSourceRecord Processor can be configured using the following **properties**: